longern/moq-live/README.md

 - `@moq/watch` / `@moq/publish` for MoQ playback and publishing
 - WHIP/WHEP client helpers for WebRTC publish and playback
 - Cloudflare Workers for API and static asset serving
-- D1 for relational data, Durable Objects for chat/room state, and R2 for uploaded media
+- D1 for relational data, Durable Objects for chat/live/cohost/location/moderation state, and R2 for uploaded media

+## Architecture Notes

+- Viewer flow: a watch target resolves from a host handle or `ns:` namespace, then room state from `ChatRoomDO` drives MoQ or WebRTC playback.
+- Broadcaster flow: authenticated users activate a room, start preview/publish, and sync live stream metadata through the room's Durable Object.
+- Social flow: follows are stored in D1, live notification preferences attach to follow rows, and Web Push subscriptions receive live-start notifications.

 ## Getting Started